kkoutoup/Tkinter-extract-meetings-information/README.md

 # Tkinter extract committee meetings information from Parliament's API
-A Python script that extracts committee meetings information from UK Parliament's API based on user choice.
+Python script that extracts committee meetings information from UK Parliament's API based on user choice with a Tkinter user interface.
 - Today's meetings
 - Week's meetings
 - Meetings within a date range
 Gathered data are exported in csv and json format.
+This is an alternative to [this Python script](https://github.com/kkoutoup/API-extract-meetings-information) that gets user input through the terminal.

 ## Category
 API/data collection